Lake District Itinerary

 1. Wild camping Lake District

-If you enjoy camping, then wild camping in the Lake District is an awesome activity for you and your in the best place for camping in England!
+If you enjoy camping, then wild camping in the Lake District is an awesome activity for you and you are in the best place for camping in England!
 You can choose from hidden locations, hilltop sites (with amazing views) and stunning rivers.
 You can do wild camping in the Lake District on mountains such as Helvellyn, I did this it was awesome and you will love camping on Helvellyn if that’s your thing!

-Here is a list of camp sites in the Lake District for you to choose from;
+Here is a list of campsites in the Lake District for you to choose from;

-2. Lake district walks
+2. Lake District walks

 You have so many different walks to choose from, you can either choose to do small walks if you’re looking for things to do in the Lake District for kids.
 Or you can go on walks that will take over 8 hours.
-This is the beauty of walks in the Lake District, there is a walk for a walk for everybody!
+This is the beauty of walks in the Lake District, there is a walk for everybody!

 Here is a list of some of the best walks/hikes in the lake district.

 This walk in the Lakes will take you up to a height of over 2600 feet where you can get amazing views of Coniston water.
 Also, if the Lake District weather is being kind, you can see views of Morecambe Bay and the Irish Sea.